top of page

 Today’s Letter Sounds

 Ask your child if they can think of any words that have the "or" sound.
-If they need help, the words "for" and "storm" both have the "or" sound.
+If they need help, the words "fork," "corn," and "storm" all have the "or" sound.

 Now have them point as they read the word "or" a few times: